This recap covers:

 What was life like 50 weeks ago?

-(Have you been making your time capsules?)
+Have you been making time capsules?

 I'm grateful for the support.